Status Phase 1 construction underway

 - Water requirements: Source additional water for increased throughput

 On July 16, 2018, Equinox Gold released the results of a prefeasibility study for the Castle Mountain Gold Mine in California, USA.
 The project will be developed as an open-pit heap leach mine starting with Phase 1 run-of-mine (“ROM”) heap leaching of stockpile material from previous operations and ramping up to a full restart in Phase 2 that will include milling of a limited stream of higher-grade material and ROM leaching of the balance.
-With 3.6 million oz of gold reserves, Castle Mountain will be a robust, low-cost gold mine producing on average more than US$83 million of after-tax operating cash flow per year in the current gold price environment over a 16-year mine life.
+With 3.6 million oz of gold reserves, Castle Mountain will be a robust, low-cost gold mine producing 2.8 million ounces of gold over a 16-year mine life.

 2018 Prefeasibility Study Highlights (US$)